roelbroersma/Mikrotik_SMS_gateway/README.md

 # MikroTik SMS Gateway

 A lightweight SMS gateway for MikroTik routers with LTE and RouterOS 7+ support.
+When an SMS could not be send it will queue it on the Mikrotik router (using a text file).
+This SMS gateway is made because the default Mikrotik API is not that userfriendly.

+You can run the php script on a server but if you want a one-in-all solution, it can run on the Mikrotik router!
+How does that work? -> The Mikrotik router uses the 'Container' package and after each boot it will download this docker container in which it will host the PHP file (SMS Gateway).

-It uses a scheduler script on the MikroTik to check a local SMS queue (in case the LTE interface is down) and send SMS messages via `/tool sms send`.
+The Mikrotik router also uses a scheduler script to check if there is anything in the local SMS queue (in case the LTE interface was down) and send SMS messages via it's local API: `/tool sms send`.
-A PHP backend (`sendsms.php`) allows secure, remote SMS requests.
+The PHP backend (`sendsms.php`) allows secure, remote SMS requests, it can be secured by a username/password and features an extra layer of checks and error messages ('Message too long' or 'Only Dutch numbers allowed').

-You can host the `sendsms.php` file on a standard PHP server, or run it as a Docker container — even directly on the MikroTik router!

 ---